Danielle9897/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/faq/transaction-support.markdown

 {PANEL/}

-{PANEL: Consistency and isolation with the usage of the session}
+{PANEL: Consistency and isolation with the usage of Client API Session}

 #### Single request

 The operations executed on documents are executed in ACID transactions.
 This applies to actions executed in a single HTTP request.
-As described above there are options to send a [script](../../client-api/operations/patching/single-document) that reads and modifies data in single unit and it is executed in a single server side transaction hece it provides _Serializable_ isolation in a single-node model and _Cursor Stability_ in a multi-master model (it requires a conflict resolver to be defined, otherwise if offers _Read Committed_).
+As described above there are options to send a [script](../../client-api/operations/patching/single-document) that reads and modifies data in single unit and it is executed in a single server side transaction hece it provides _Serializable_ isolation in a single-node model and _Cursor Stability_ in a multi-master model (it requires a conflict resolver to be defined, otherwise it offers   _Read Committed_).

 #### Multiple requests

-Although the typicall interaction with a database with the usage of the session involves multiple requests (loading the data and saving it after altering).
+The typicall interaction with a database via the usage of the session involves multiple requests (loading the data and saving it after altering).
 What are the guarantees when you use the session and execute multiple calls to the database?
 It depends on the configuration of the session.

 * The interaction with a database involving multiple requests, with the usage of the session in its default configuration, provides _Read Committed_ for both models - single node and multi-master.